Sensor City – Inside a Global Innovation Hub

 An introduction to apprenticeship and technician qualifications

-The Institution of Engineering & Technology (The IET)
+Dan Canty, Accreditation & Awards Manager, The Institution of Engineering and Technology

-Sensors in the industrial internet of things and the smart factory
+Sensors in the IIoT and the Smart Factory

-Joe Lomako Business Development Manager – IOT Products
+Joe Lomako, Business Development Manager - IOT Products, TÜV SÜD

-Joe Lomako of TÜV SÜD will provide an overview of how sensor technology has – and continues to – change industry, in particular the connected factory.
-This presentation will cover the benefits, but also the challenges including cybersecurity.
+Joe Lomako, TÜV SÜD, will provide an overview of how sensor technology has, and continues to, change industry, in particular the connected factory.
+Lomako’s seminar will cover the benefits, but also the challenges including cybersecurity.

 Discover how quantum theory is driving the development of more accurate, faster and portable technologies